Kinneyzhang/rich-text/readme.md

 ```

 ## rich-text-plus.el
 `rich-text-plus.el` defined some other rich-text with my own preference.
-If you want to use theme, just `(require 'rich-text-plus)` and feel free to modify them as you need.
+If you want to use them, just `(require 'rich-text-plus)` and feel free to modify them as you need.

-You could find more useful rich-text properties in: https://www.gnu.org/software/emacs/manual/html_node/elisp/Special-Properties.html
+You could find more useful rich-text properties in [Special-Properties](https://www.gnu.org/software/emacs/manual/html_node/elisp/Special-Properties.html)